MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \begin{itemize} \item The false feature correlation introduced by sample level clustering.
 When modeling the output clusters from sample level clustering, some clusters may carry some correlation which not exist while looking into all data samples.
 This false feature correlation may apply unnecessary constraints when modeling the data clusters, which may lead the synthetic data into a different shape. \\ \item The noise variance introduced by DP mechanism.
 Intuitively, the less noise introduced from differential privacy results in higher utility.
 Hence, reducing the noise from DP mechanism also helps us to improve the data utility. \end{itemize}

 To smooth these two errors, we design multi-level clustering that combines independent feature sets (IFS) with microaggregation in our approach consecutively.
-Namely, we not only cluster the data in sample level, but also feature level.
-Feature level clustering help the generative model to capature the correct correlation of features.
-Comparing to sample level clustering, using multi-level clustering also reduced the total noise variance introduced to the synthetic datasets.
-In the next section, we show the proof that MC-GEN reduces the amount of noise on synthetic datasets.
+Namely, we not only cluster the data at the sample level but also the feature level.
+Feature level clustering helps the generative model to capture the correct correlation of features.
+Compared to sample level clustering, using multi-level clustering also reduced the total noise variance introduced to the synthetic datasets, detailed proof shown in section \ref{Statistic Extraction and Differentially Private Sanitizer}.